codewithzaqar/obsidian-formula1/README.md

 > _Manual installation for now:_

 1. Download the `f1-obsidian.css` file from this repo
-2. Place it into your `.obsidian/themes/F1 Theme/` folder
+2. Place it into your `.obsidian/snippets` folder
-3. Activate it in Obsidian’s **Settings → Appearance → Themes**
+3. Activate it in Obsidian’s **Settings → Appearance → CSS Snippets** and turn on `f1-obsidian`
 ---

 ## ❤️ Thanks & Notes